 Does social support improve quality of life and cancer survival?
-Studies demonstrate positive social and emotional support to better patient outcomes.
-Some cancer facilities offer some of the support, yet even the Institute of Medicine’s reports explain that those procedures frequently fail to address the psychological and psychosocial issues often associated with the illness.
+Studies demonstrate positive social and emotional support helps to improve cancer patient outcomes.
+Some cancer facilities offer some of the support, yet even Institute of Medicine reports explain that those procedures frequently fail to address the psychological and psychosocial issues often associated with the illness.

-Social support when dealing with cancer is an essential part of integrative cancer care for the whole person.
+Social support for those dealing with cancer is paramount.
 When cancer impacts a person’s life, new social situations emerge.
 People with cancer need support.
 Specific types of support are wide and varied depending on the individual.
 A loving hand, conversations together, healthy meal, playful excursion, running errands, massage, research about the diagnosis and treatments, and a companion at appointments are some possibilities.
 Identifying what you need and strategies to have your needs met, including asking for help, cultivates social support as you move through cancer.
 The experience of social support may involve family members, friends, professional colleagues, support services, spirituality, and more such as psychosocial, psychological, and psychospiritual support.

 Cancer impacts the community and therefore a significant social issue.
 People dealing with cancer—patients, family members, friends—endure a range of social challenges and opportunities.
 Social issues that existed before cancer may also intensify during and after cancer.
 When one person deals with cancer, everyone becomes touched by at least some aspects of the disease.
 The social support fabric needs to weave through people affected by cancer and hold them as they confront their diagnosis and move through their healing path.